saphir-travel/documentation/content/developer/howtos/website_themes/layout.rst

 Enable one of the header default templates.

 .. important::
-   Don’t forget that you may need to disable the active header template first.
+   Don't forget that you may need to disable the active header template first.

 .. code-block:: scss
     :caption: ``/website_airproof/static/src/scss/primary_variables.scss``